What is minimalism?

-It is something I learned about this past December while reading the The Joy of Less.
-Even though I had always heard the word floating around I assumed ‘minimalism’ had something to do with lots of white chairs, rich people and home appliances that were smarter than my highschool graphing calculator.
+Even though I had always heard the word floating around I assumed ‘minimalism’ had something to do with lots of white chairs, rich people and home appliances that were smarter than my high school graphing calculator.
 So like, crazy smart.

-However, just a step further you will find the heart, the mindset of all minimalists: “I am not my things”.
+However, just a step further you will find the heart, the mindset of all minimalists, which is: “I am not my things”.

 Because we can all look up from our screen right now and find a dozen things around us that we don’t find attractive, practical or sentimental.
-But, why get rid of your items that don’t meet one of these three points?
-Why not have every kitchen gadget that was ever on clearance at Bed Bath and Beyond?
-Or a TV in every room?
-Or enough craft supplies for three kindergarten classes?
-Or a closet full of cute clothes?
+We find we still keep the things that don’t meet one of these three points.
+Like, we still have every kitchen gadget that was ever on clearance at Bed Bath and Beyond.
+Or a TV in every room.
+Or enough craft supplies for three kindergarten classes.
+Or a closet full of cute clothes.

 It is tough to get rid of things.